 On the subject of workplace accidents the ‘iceberg theory’ most often points to the unseen costs of those accidents.
-Costs that on average are six times greater than the obvious ‘seen’ costs.
-And this is not the only iceberg.
+Costs that, on average, are six times greater than the obvious ‘seen’ costs.
+Yet, this is not the only iceberg with hidden features you would very much prefer to avoid.

-A related but distinctly different application of the iceberg theory refers to ‘seen accidents’, where damages, injury or death occurs, and the much more prevalent near misses, that too often remain ‘unseen’.
+A related but different interpretation of the iceberg theory contrasts visible accidents—those causing damage, injury, or death—with the far more common near misses, which too often go unnoticed, or 'unseen'.

-The Occupational Safety and Health Administration (OSHA) defines a near miss as an incident in which no property was damaged and no personal injury was sustained, but where, given a slight shift in time or position, damage or injury easily could have occurred.
-Nearly every worker has been either involved or has witnessed such a near miss or ‘close call’ incident.
+The Occupational Safety and Health Administration (OSHA) defines a near miss as an incident in which no property was damaged and no personal injury was sustained, but where, given a slight shift in time or position, damage or injury quickly could have occurred.
+Nearly every worker has been involved in or witnessed such a near miss or ‘close call’ incident.

 To report or not to report near misses